Alert Systems

 Outdoor Warning System

-Williamson County also has an outdoor warning system that is tested the first Saturday of each month at 1 pm.
+Williamson County tests the outdoor warning system that is tested the first Saturday of each month at 1 pm.
 Outdoor sirens are only intended to be heard while outside, so it is important to have additional alert systems in place for when you are indoors.

 The map below shows the locations of the county's sirens and their coverage areas.